• Visitor Info

 haleiwa sign of a male surfer riding a wave pointing to the town

 Aloha!
-We’re Adriana & Chuck, longtime North Shore residents sharing visitor guides packed with insider tips and must-know info to help you plan an amazing trip to this beautiful part of Hawaii.
+We’re Adriana & Chuck, longtime North Shore residents sharing visitor guides and insider tips to help travelers just like you plan an amazing trip to this beautiful part of Oahu.

 More about us →